32-year-old CEO of online giving platform found shot to death in Fairfax home

 Officers were called to the 9800 block of Bolton Village Court for a reported shooting.
 Police said an adult resident made a call at 2:57 a.m. about a shooting.
 There were two children reported to be in the house.

-Once on scene, police found the man had already died from his wounds.
+Once inside, police found the man had already died from his wounds.

 Investigators are still working to figure out exactly what happened and how the man was shot.